-A: No. Except in an instance where a student appears to be at grave and immediate physical danger, the counselor’s goal for the student should not be that she or he give up the eating disordered behavior.
-More usual goals for counseling, which client and counselor would discuss and agree on, would be to get in touch with thoughts and feelings related to behaviors, come to understand the meaning of the eating disorder, increase self-awareness in general, enhance stress management and overall effectiveness in life satisfaction, and increase the range of coping strategies the student has to drawn on in challenging times.
+A: No. Except in an instance where a student appears to be at grave and immediate physical danger, the counselor’s goal for the student would not be that they give up the eating disordered behavior.
+More usual goals for counseling, which client and counselor would discuss and agree on, would be to get in touch with thoughts and feelings related to behaviors, come to understand the meaning of the eating disorder, increase self-awareness in general, enhance stress management and overall effectiveness in life satisfaction, and increase the range of coping strategies the student has to draw from in challenging times.
 Control over the student’s behavior, related or unrelated to the eating disorder, rests with the student.

 Q: What if I or someone I care about has a related problem that doesn’t seem like an eating disorder?

 A: Not all eating problems are eating disorders.
 Many people in our culture struggle with issues related to eating and body image but don’t develop eating disorders.
-See the page, “Eating Concerns," for more information.
+See "Eating Concerns" for more information.

-Q: How do help a friend or family member with an eating disorder?
+Q: How do I help a friend or family member with an eating disorder?

-A: Concern for a friend or family member with an eating disorder can be a very worrying and complicated issue.
+A: Concern for a friend or family member with an eating disorder can be a very stressful and complicated issue.
 A good place to start is with some guidelines to clarify your concerns and a framework from which you can best express these, as well as to get some help and support for yourself.
-We also invite you to call the Counseling Center to speak to one of the staff about your concerns.
+We also invite you to call the Counseling Center to discuss your concerns.